tyleradams/rough/README.md

 # Rough

-Rough is RPC for Rails.
+Rough is RPC for Rails!

 ## Usage